Departmental Institutes

 System Design Lab (d.lab)

-The arrival of a knowledge-based society is upon us.
-When the focus of value shifts from products to services, what will happen to manufacturing?
-This is the question that our center (d.lab) seeks to answer. d.lab aims to reconstruct the design methods and manufacturing ecosystem so that anyone with an idea for a system can immediately access a dedicated chip.
-It strives to create a design platform for data-driven systems and foster human resources that will thrive in a data-driven society.
+The knowledge-intensive society is arriving.
+When the core of value shifts from products to services, what will happen to the manufacturing industry?
+Seeking the answer to this question is the mission of the (d.lab) laboratory.
+From the perspective of creating solutions, d.lab aims to rebuild the design methodology and manufacturing ecosystem so that anyone with a system idea can immediately obtain a dedicated chip.
+We create data-driven system design platforms and develop human resources who can play an active role in a data-driven society.

 Campus Management Research Center

-In the future society of the 21st century, management studies different from traditional architecture are required.
-This center focuses on the buildings within the University of Tokyo campus, promoting the preservation and updating of facilities, the utilization of historical space resources, and the application of information and communication technology.
-By mutually developing the three perspectives of Facility Management (FM), Property Management (PM), and Information Management (IM), the center aims to create an ideal university space suitable for the future society, advancing research, education, and practical implementation.
+In the future society of the 21st century, management studies that differ from conventional architectural studies will be required.
+This center will promote the conservation and renewal of facilities, the utilization of historical spatial resources, and the use of information and communication technologies for the buildings on the University of Tokyo campus.
+While mutually developing the three perspectives of Facility Management (FM), Property Management (PM), and Information Management (IM), we will promote research, education, and practice with the goal of creating an ideal university space suitable for the future society.

 Nanosystem Integration Center